FarmBot-Docs/farmbot-software/v14/The-FarmBot-Web-App/photos/camera-settings.md

 # Rotate during capture

 Perform camera rotation compensation when image is captured instead of in garden map.
 If enabled, image files will include adjustment for camera rotation (black angled borders may show in viewer).
 Enabling this setting will slow down photo capture.

-# Software

-Camera photo capture software can be updated by pressing the **UPDATE** button.

 # What's next?